 On a boat like this GEL or AGM batteries will be the only good option, short of major battery box surgery.

-Now, where are YOUR batteries…? $hit happens so please install your batteries safely.
-A little spilled electrolyte, if you have flooded batteries, is arguably better than multiple 70 pound cannon balls flying through your cabin.
+Now, where are your batteries…? $hit happens so please install your batteries safely.
+A little spilled electrolyte, if you have flooded batteries, is arguably better than multiple 70 pound chunks of lead flying through your cabin.

 I generally dislike the cheap battery hold down straps that come with plastic battery boxes.
 The AGM photo before this one is a prime example of sub-par hold down straps.
-Neither of them was still operable… These cheap straps, with their plastic buckles, are marginal to useless at best.
-EMS, LL Bean or Northwest River Supplies (NRS) sell the type of canoe/kayak straps I use.
-Just be sure the material the strap is made from is not nylon.
-Nylon is prone to acid attack.
-These straps work extremely well and are very, very strong. *TIP: Coat the metal buckle with Boeshield or similar.
+Neither of them was still operable.
+These cheap straps, with their plastic buckles, are marginal to useless at best.
+Northwest River Supplies (NRS) sell the type of canoe/kayak straps we typically use.
+Just be sure the material the strap is made from is polypropylene not nylon.
+Nylon is prone to acid attack and polypropylene is not.
+NRS straps work extremely well and are very, very strong. *TIP: Coat the metal buckle with Boeshield or similar.

 Off Set Fill / Vent Caps

-Here’s a prime example of a 12V group 31 battery (Deka/East Penn) that absolutely needs to be installed properly.
-If not, they will leak on one tack and this leakage can quickly ruin the batteries.
+Here’s a prime example of a 12V group 31 battery (Deka/East Penn) that really needs to be installed properly.
+If not installed correctly, they will leak on one tack and this leakage can quickly ruin the batteries.

 In this image the batteries are installed with the neg post facing PORT and the positive post facing STARBOARD to minimize plate uncovering and electrolyte leakage.